 The political unrest of the area and the pressure of being a Christian minority make studying in a Christian college in Bethlehem quite challenging.
 That is why as a Christian institution committed to academic excellence and Christian formation, BBC seeks to offer support at every level of the student’s educational journey.
 We provide the students with activities that support every stage of their undergraduate journey.

-These five stages are what the College calls ‘The BBC journey’.
+These five stages are what the College calls ‘The BethBC Journey‘.
 They form the foundation upon which the student activities are organized annually.

-As a Bible-centered institution, BBC is deeply invested in student spiritual formation.
+As a Bible-centered institution, Bethlehem Bible College is deeply invested in student spiritual formation.
 The spiritual life of our students is nurtured through chapel services twice per week.
-In Chapel, students are encouraged to share their talents and gifts through music, song, testimony, and Bible study.
+In the Chapel, students are encouraged to share their talents and gifts through music, song, testimony, and Bible study.
 Chapel speakers are invited from a diverse assortment of traditions in an effort to broaden the students’ perspectives.

-Due to the ongoing political conflict of the area, BBC’s students do not have many opportunities to access religious, cultural and historical places of their homeland.
-Therefore, BBC organizes two field trips each year that are mainly educational, and effort is put to inform the students about the historical area they are visiting.
+Due to the ongoing political conflict of the area, Bethlehem Bible College’s students do not have many opportunities to access religious, cultural, and historical places of their homeland.
+Therefore, BethBC organizes two field trips each year that are mainly educational, and effort is put to inform the students about the historical area they are visiting.
 There are also devotional times in the morning and times of fellowship.

 More than 365 students have graduated from Bethlehem Bible College and they are now performing many different roles in their communities.
-They have not only kept serving in the name of God, but they have also became teachers, business people and graduate students.
+They have not only kept serving in the name of God, but they have also become teachers, business people, and graduate students.
 Bethlehem Bible College Alumni dinners were established to connect these graduate students together.
-This event has proved to be an excellent place for students to network, rekindle relationships and promote mutual encouragement.
+This event has proved to be an excellent place for students to network, rekindle relationships, and promote mutual encouragement.